Andre601/Revolt4J/README.md

 It was heavily influenced by [JDA] and tries to support the Revolt API as good as it can while also being efficient.

-## NOTE
+## Current Status
-**This Java wrapper is NOT in a ready state!**
+**Revolt4J is NOT in a ready state as of now!
+(Last updated: 17.09.2021)**

-It still needs a lot of work and since I don't have *ANY* knowledge regarding Websockets and similar is this a hard thing to achieve.
-If you want to help, consider making Pull requests to the project to get it in a somewhat ready state.
+The Wrapper still lacks a lot of necessary features to make it functional on at least a basic level.
+If you're up to the challenge can you try to PR some changes to the wrapper.
+Any help is welcome as this is my first time working on such a project in such a scale.

-### Current plans/Goals
+## Current plans/Goals

-- Fully implement websocket system
-- Make a Caching mechanic to not always request information from the Revolt API.
+- Fully working Websocket system to communicate properly with the Revolt API.
+- Support all available Events Revolt currently has.
+- Caching-System to keep entities such as users and reduce API calls.
-- Implement a system similar to JDA's RestAction, allowing to delay future requests without ratelimit encounters.
+- Rest action system similar to JDAs allowing for execution of methods without worrying to encounter rate limits (unintentionally).
-- Some other stuff I can't think of right now...
+- Some other stuff that I can't remember but that are important somehow...

 ## Credits
-Inspired by (And probably with some code of) [JDA].
+Inspired by (and with code from) [JDA].

-Credits and proper Licenses are set where needed.
+Credits and proper Licenses are set where required.

 ## Links